parthkishan20/PROJECT_PATEL_PARTHKUMAR/README.md

 4. Open this link in your browser:
    `http://localhost:5000`

-5. Type a search word, like `python`, and hit Search.
+5. Type a search word, like `wikipedia`, and hit Search.

 You’ll see:
 - Matching pages